 The fabric and materials will bend and move with your body, offering ample support but also letting you avoid uncomfortable folds and creases.
 You can wash it easily, and the high-quality materials and construction ensures that it’ll keep its form after many, many wears.
 Longer than you’ll need to use it for, that’s for sure.
 With less expensive options, sometimes you’ll need to buy a replacement before you’re done using it, and that’s something to keep in mind when comparing prices.

 Here’s a versatile wrap by Chongerfei with three different ways to use it.
 There are different ways to wrap it up and wear it depending on how long it has been since you gave birth, and whether or not you had a c-section.
 This product is versatile for a number of different cases, it’s not just for women who have had c-sections, and you can adjust it to suit your changing needs as time passes.

 This is a very affordable product, and the reviews are very strong.
 It’s not going to have as nice of a feel as something like the Mamaway Nano, but you’ll likely be wearing it over a thin shirt anyways.

 Here’s another option quite similar to the previous one.
-This wrap comes in three sizes, make sure you order the right one for you!
+This wrap comes in two sizes: regular and plus size, make sure you order the right one for you!
 It offers back support, and basic postpartum recovery.
 It’s made from very light, breathable, and comfortable materials.
 The manufacturer recommends to not wear it in direct contact with your skin, it could cause irritation after a full day, but if you have a layer on underneath it you’ll be just fine.